Miladsm94/Dog-Identification-App/README.md

 # Dog-Identification-App

-This notebook intriduces one of the most popular projects using convolutional neural networks.
+This notebook introduces one of the most popular projects using convolutional neural networks.
 The goal is to classify images of dogs according to their breed.
-At the end of this project, we will develop an algorithm to accept any user-supplied image as input.
-Then, estimatea the the dog's breed if a dog is detected in the image.
+At the end of this project, we will develop an algorithm to accept any user-supplied image as input; then, estimate the dog's breed if a dog is detected in the image.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.
-In this real-world setting, we will piece together a series of models to perform different tasks; for instance, the algorithm that detects humans in an image will be different from the CNN that infers dog breed.
+In this real-world setting, we will piece together a series of models to perform different tasks; for instance, the algorithm that detects humans in an image will be different from the CNN that infers dog breeds.

 ## The Road Map
 This notebook is broken into seprate steps as follows: